nlina-0/portfolio-2024/README.md

 ## Purpose

 The purpose of this online portfolio is to provide information about myself as an aspiring web developer.
 It will contain content about my education and career history, skills and interests, as well as professional knowledge and a showcase of work.
-The website itself will also act as a demonstration of my skills.
+The website itself will also act as a demonstration of my skills as a web developer.

 ## Target Audience